Bay Area Barns and Trails (BABT)

 Friends of San Pedro Valley Park

 The Friends of San Pedro Valley Park are a diverse group of individuals brought together by love of nature and concern for the park.
 Working for the benefit of all users of San Pedro Valley Park, the Friends play a significant role in supporting the park staff in their activities and in interpreting the park’s resources to the public.
-An enjoyable and informative series of natural history lectures presented at the Visitor Center are also sponsored by the Friends of San Pedro Valley Park.
-They are dedicated to the preservation and enjoyment of San Pedro Valley County Park and new members are always welcome.
-More information is available on their website
+The Friends of San Pedro Valley Park also sponsor an enjoyable and informative series of natural history lectures presented as webinars or at the Visitor Center.

 Pacific Beach Coalition

 The Pacific Beach Coalition was founded in 1997 and is dedicated to preserving the ocean, coastal habitat, and wildlife, and ending litter through advocacy, education, community building, and citizen action.
-For more information about their field and education programs, beach and community clean-ups, and other opportunities, visit their website.
+The Coalition is active with field and education programs, beach and community clean-ups, and other community opportunities.

 REI loves to get outside and play.
 Their mission is to inspire, educate and outfit for a lifetime of outdoor adventure and stewardship.
 Each year, REI donates millions of dollars to support conservation efforts nationwide and sends dedicated teams of volunteers—members, customers and REI employees—to build trails, clean up beaches, restore local habitats and more.
-They have been our partner on Coyote Nights for three years running.
-For more information and local events, please visit their website.
+They have been our partner on Coyote Nights summertime public events.

 San Bruno Mountain Watch

 San Bruno Mountain Watch supports education, stewardship, conservation, and outreach programs.
-They provide opportunities for people to explore and restore the Mountain’s unique ecosystems, including their own Mission Blue Nursery for growing native plants.
-For more information on San Bruno Mountain Watch and their events, visit their website.
+They provide opportunities for people to explore and restore the Mountain’s unique ecosystems, including habitat restoration and clean up projects and their own Mission Blue Nursery for growing native plants.

 San Mateo County Health